A plausible mechanism of muscle stabilization in stall conditions: Introduction

-Since the homogeneous state of isometric contractions is a homeostatic (stable) equilibrium, the corresponding global elastic stiffness $dT_2/d\ell$ should be positive, and this is indeed what was observed in the pioneering experiments of Huxley and Simmons (HS) \cite{HS71}, see Fig.~\ref{fig:FastRec}(b).
-They proposed a theoretical explanation for their measurements, arguing that the elementary force-generating units contain at least two structural elements connected in series.
+Since the homogeneous state of isometric contractions is a stable equilibrium for the whole muscle fiber, the corresponding global elastic stiffness $dT_2/d\ell$ should be positive, and this is indeed what was observed in the pioneering experiments of Huxley and Simmons (HS) \cite{HS71}, see Fig.~\ref{fig:FastRec}(b).
+They proposed a theoretical explanation for their measurements, arguing that the elementary force-generating units contain at least two structural elements connected in series \cite{HS71}.
 The first one is an elastic spring responsible for generating the tension $T_1$, which can be modeled as Hookean.
 The second is a bi-stable power stroke element that can be either in pre- or in post-power stroke position.
-HS modeled it as a hard-spin variable representing the angular position of the myosin head with respect to actin.

-To ensure a collective response, individual myosin heads interact non-locally through actin and myosin filaments bundled by elastic disks.
-They also interact directly (sterically) or through the environmental substances.
-A mean-field long-range interaction through an almost rigid backbone was first introduced by HS\cite{HS71}.
-They studied a thermomechanical behavior of such (paramagnetic) force generating units (half-sarcomeres) in a chemo-mechanical setting with pre- and post-power stroke conformations presented as chemical states.
-HS used the Kramers approximation, but their model was recently generalized to account for the full-scale Langevin dynamics \cite{MT10, Marcucci2010, CT_PRE, CT_JMPS}.
+HS modeled such element as a hard-spin variable representing the angular position of the myosin head with respect to actin.
+To ensure a collective response, individual myosin heads were assumed to be interacting non-locally, through rigid actin and myosin filaments.
+The resulting model placed the thermomechanical behavior of force generating units (half-sarcomeres) in a chemo-mechanical framework with pre- and post-power stroke conformations presented as chemical states.
+To obtain analytical results, HS used the Kramers approximation, but their model was recently generalized to account for the full-scale Langevin dynamics \cite{MT10, Marcucci2010, CT_PRE, CT_JMPS}.